Beitreten The Canadian Death Race

-Runners will pass over three mountain summits and a major river crossing at the spectacular Hell's Gate canyon at the confluence of the Smoky and Sulphur Rivers.
-Extreme athletes, individually and in relays, push themselves to the limits of their endurance against the breathtaking background of the Canadian Rocky Mountains.
+Since the start of the millennium, elite racers have come to the Canadian Rockies to cheat Death in one of the world’s toughest adventure races.
+The course begins and ends on a 4200 foot plateau, passes over three mountain summits and includes over 17,000 feet of elevation change and a major river crossing at the spectacular Hell’s Gate canyon at the confluence of the Smoky and Sulphur Rivers.
+Extreme athletes, push themselves to the limits of their endurance against the breathtaking background of the Canadian Rocky Mountains.
+Each year, well-trained and totally committed, they battle heat, cold, altitude and themselves.
+Finishing is the prize.
+And the bragging rights are priceless.

 The race begins and ends in Grande Cache, Alberta.
 The five legs may be run individually or in relay teams of from two to five members.
 The first leg is the shortest at 19 km, the second is the most technical, the third is considered the easiest section, the fourth is the longest at 38 km, and the last leg to the finish line is of (comparatively) intermediate difficulty.
 Included below are the cut off times for each leg.
 Cut off times are set for safety purposes and are strictly enforced for that reason.
 Included below are the cut off times for each leg.
 Cut off times are set for safety purposes and are strictly enforced for that reason.
 If a team's Racer does not make it in by the cutoff time, as a courtesy, the next Racer can begin at the cutoff time.
 However, the time to do the leg will not be scored and ultimately the Leg 5 Racer will not be able to cross the river (since he will not have the coin).